Skip to main content

 When to See a Physical Therapist

 The sooner you seek treatment, the better.
 In fact, our doctors see shorter recovery times in patients who schedule a visit within three weeks after symptoms surface.
-This is true whether you injured your neck in an accident, tweaked your back at the gym, have a herniated disk—even if you developed adult scoliosis.
+This is true whether you injured your neck in an accident, tweaked your back at the gym, have a herniated disc—even if you developed adult scoliosis.

 Contact your physician if: